- Jameson Concentrator

 The maintenance schedule is built around the grinding discs, all other components last several cycles of disc replacement.
 Continuous improvement of all components have seen an increase in wear life and a drop in downtime and maintenance costs.

-IsaMill™ component life is dependant on the application however grinding discs generally last up to six months and shell liners can last up to one year.
+IsaMill™ component life is dependant on the application, however, grinding discs generally last up to six months and shell liners can last up to one year.
 Typically IsaMill™ maintenance takes six to twelve hours and is scheduled into routine planned shutdowns.
-With maintenance occurring every six to eight weeks availability exceeds 97%.
+Regular maintenance intervals ensure mill availability of 97-99%.